Chapter 90: Coalition

 “It is, for now,” the mayor says.
 “You are?”

-“Artem Mateush.
+“Artem Matteo.
 I’m a researcher who fought at the tower, and… while we were searching the grounds for ghost pokemon, before we went in, Jean got a false positive that turned out to be unown.
 Did anyone else notice them?”

 The room is silent for a moment, and then Red and Jason agree that they did.
 “You think it’s related?”
 Professor Oak asks.